PacificBiosciences/smrtflow/docs/cookbook.rst

 Use the pipeline “id” found on step 2 as the value for “pipelineId” element.

-Use dataset types of “entryPoints” array found on step 2 and corresponding dataset IDs found on step 5 as the values for elements of “entryPoints” array.
+Use dataset types of “entryPoints” array found on step 1 and corresponding dataset IDs found on step 2 as the values for elements of “entryPoints” array.

-Note that “taskOptions” array is optional and may be completely empty in the request body.
+Note that “taskOptions” array is optional and may be completely empty in the request body.  ("workflowOptions" is not only optional but the contents will be ignored by the server.)

-7. Create a job of type “pbsmrtpipe”.
+6. Create a job of type “pbsmrtpipe”.

 Use the request body built in the previous step in the POST request with the following endpoint: